JuliaManifolds/ManoptExamples.jl/docs/src/examples/Constrained-Mean-Hn.md

 σ_range = [ 1.5/sqrt(sqrt(n-1)) for n ∈ n_range]
 ```

-Our data consists of `N=200` points, where we skew the data a bit to force the mean to be outside of the constrained set `\mathcal C`.
+Our data consists of $N=200$ points, where we skew the data a bit to force the mean to be outside of the constrained set $\mathcal C$.

 ## Cost, gradient and projection